 Grateful for my support system

 The most difficult transition was reminding myself not to do anything dumb and lifting anything over 5 pounds for 8-12 weeks.
 That was hard.

 However, I had prepped for people to help while I was going to be taking it easy.
-During the time I had people help me, I updated my journal numerous times at how grateful I was to my friends and family...and most importantly thankful ALL of the cancer was removed with ease!
+When I had people help me, I updated my journal numerous times with how grateful I was to my friends and family...
+And most importantly thankful ALL of the cancer was removed with ease!